imperionite/cp2a/CLASS_DIAGRAM.md

 ## Controllers

-The controller layer provides a complete REST API interface for your payroll system, handling all HTTP requests and responses while maintaining proper security and separation of concerns.
+The controller layer provides a complete REST API interface for the system, handling all HTTP requests and responses while maintaining proper security and separation of concerns.

 ```mermaid
 classDiagram